DevJ2K/chatbot_component/README.md

 # chatbot_component
-A chatbot using Mistral API in backend with Python and React + Tailwind in frontend for UI.
+A chatbot using Mistral API in backend with Python and Nuxt + Tailwind in frontend for UI.